Denma: Setting

 Transcriptome (전사체; 轉寫體; Jeonsache) is Quanx's interactant, like the Transcriptome.
 They're ivory, and looks white with the Georg filter.
-Given the nature of the these, they're more likely to be used for control than protection.
+Given the nature of these, they're more likely to be used for control than protection.
 No physical attack works against them, but Gaal defeats Adams with the booster gun that Mirai gave him.
 They have an ego and they're able to eat and drink.
 The control Transcriptomes users are able to use them as an avatar, such as Camael.
 Usually, Quanxs are born naturally, but under some conditions (involving multiverse overlap), "mating" experiments are possible resulting in the production of both Quanx and Transcriptome.
 Adam, Camael and things in Church of Madonna (Internal Affairs, Prison Abronah) have been produced in this way.

 Mating (메이팅; Meiting) is another phase of Dummy experiments after the biodummy course.
 "Dummies" are created by the implantation of a consciousness into a body, whereas "mating" involves combining one consciousness with another.
 Even planets that allow artificial neuronal cell procedures, strictly forbid "mating" with absolute regulation - because the outcome is unexpected, which is a secret kept by the U.C.S., unknown to the outside world.
 It's the connection between the sockets that is just forbidden, so the people can make Quanx and Transcriptome to one out of 100 samples.
 When this occurs, a conflict arises between the two consciousnesses, in which they compete with each other, and as a result of the contradiction, a subconscious infiltration occurs on one side of the other.
 Finally, a resolution appears between the two consciousnesses, and they find stability in mutual denial by each shifting to different dimensions, without affecting the same space and position.
 In order to compensate for the physical abnormality so incurred, the Transcriptome of the Quanx appears.